siddhpatil6/flutterquestions/README.md

 In general, it's recommended to use var when the type is clear from the initialization, and to use dynamic when you need the flexibility to change the type of the variable or when dealing with dynamic data (e.g., JSON).
 However, overusing dynamic can lead to less readable and maintainable code, so it's advised to use it judiciously.

-<h1>  what is list in dart and what are the following operations we perform on it?
+<h1>  what is list in dart ? <br>
+Explain following Oprations of List
 Add, addAll, insert, insertAll, replaceRange, removeRange,length, reversed, first, last,isEmpty,isNotEmpty,elementAt </h1>